John-Trager/John-Trager/README.md

 - 👋 Hi, I’m @John-Trager
-- 👀 I’m interested in machine learning, robotics, ADAS, and learning new things!
+- 👀 I’m interested in machine learning, robotics, fintech, and learning new things!
-- 🌱 I’m currently learning about machine learning frameworks pytorch, tensorflow, openvino ...
+- 🌱 I’m currently learning about the fintech industry and the applications of ML
-- 💞️ I’m looking to collaborate on pretty much anything in the field intersection of robotics and ai

 <!---
 John-Trager/John-Trager is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.